alexisbergel/portfolio/README.md

 - nodemailer

 # Prerequisites
 The application relies on environment variables, particularly for sending the contact form.
-Without these variables, the application works but will return an error when attempting to send a message (see the .env.example file)
+Without these variables, the application works but will return an error when attempting to send a message (see the .env.example file).

 # Installation
 There are two possible methods depending on whether you want to use Docker or not.